Selection Process

 Application Packages and Service Screening Boards

 It is critical to assemble the application package and complete your dossier by the deadlines imposed for each specific Service Screening Board process.
-The Army Board typically convenes in May – June, Air Force in September, Navy in October and the Marine Corps in November.
+Historically, the Army requires applications in July-August, the Navy in August-September, the Air Force in August, the Space Force in September-October, and the Coast Guard in May-June.
+The Marine Corps uses its annual Commandant’s Career-Level Education Board and Commandant’s Professional Intermediate-level Education Board to screen and nominate candidates.

 Field of Study and University Selection Process

-The Foundation makes every attempt to assign Scholars to their preferred location, however, an exact match is not always possible.
+While the Foundation makes every attempt to assign Scholars to one of their top preferred locations, an exact match is not always possible.
+However, the Foundation will not select a Scholar for a country for which he or she is not a volunteer.
 The Foundation normally does not assign two Scholars to the same city at the same time.
 To view current locations not open to the next Olmsted Scholar class, click here.

-University registration is the responsibility of the Scholar.
-The Foundation only guarantees complete tuition support to universities with its approval.
+University application and registration is the responsibility of the Scholar.
+The Foundation only guarantees full tuition support to universities selected by the Scholar and approved by the Foundation.